 Planning for 2050

-The working drafts of regional core values and goals are providing a guiding framework for Imagine 2050 and its system and policy guidance.
+These working drafts provide a guiding framework for Imagine 2050 and its system and policy guidance.
 What do you think?
 Fill out our brief survey.

 Values are core beliefs or principles that guide the work of the Met Council, our expectations of partnerships, and our policy and program development.
 The Met Council has identified a set of core values that we believe are most important to the issues and opportunities that face the region, now and into the future.